stonepros/stone/doc/stonefs/multifs.rst

 Multiple file systems do not share pools.
 This is particularly important for snapshots but also because no measures are in place to prevent duplicate inodes.
-The Ceph commands prevent this dangerous configuration.
+The Stone commands prevent this dangerous configuration.

 Each file system has its own set of MDS ranks.
 Consequently, each new file system requires more MDS daemons to operate and increases operational costs.